 Figure 1: Custom counts and fields in project settingsCustom counts: Counts the number of the times an element appears on a URL.
 Ideal if you want to count the number of times specific HTML elements, such as comments, appear on a URL.

-3. The chosen HTML element should now be preselected in the open inspector.
+Figure 2: The first step in creating a selector3.
+The chosen HTML element should now be preselected in the open inspector.
 Next, right click on the element, select "Copy" and then "Copy XPath".